Skip to main content

 • Volume surgeRelative Volume ≥ 2 (Liquidity filters — compares current activity against the stock’s historical daily average.
 RVOL of 2x means it’s trading at twice its normal pace.
 Something is happening.)

-• News catalystNews Count ≥ 1 (News filters category) combined with the News feature filtered to the same criteria — so you see the actual headline driving the move
+• News catalystNews Count ≥ 1 (News filters category) — so only stocks with at least one recent headline make the cut.
+Open the News Scanner alongside your scan to see the actual headline driving the move

 Each filter you add narrows your results.
 The goal is 10–50 stocks, not 500.
 Start broad, add filters one at a time, watch the count drop until you’re looking at a focused, tradeable list.